Access4all/a11y-checklist/en/tags/title-bookmarklet/README.md

 ## Description

-Zeigt `title`-Attribute an, z.B. von `<iframe>`s.

-Von <https://pauljadam.com/bookmarklets/title.html>🇩🇪 Currently only available in German.
+🇩🇪 Currently only available in German.